lbl-srg/obc/specification/source/cxf.rst

    Package                       A package is a specialized class used to group multiple
                                  Blocks.
    Blocks                        A Block is the abstract interface of a control sequence.
-   ElementaryBlock               An Elementary Block defined by ASHRAE S231P (``subClassOf
+   ElementaryBlock               An ElementaryBlock defined by ASHRAE S231P (``subClassOf
                                  Block``) (:numref:`sec_ele_blo`).
-   CompositeBlock                A Composite Block is a collection of elementary blocks or
+   CompositeBlock                A CompositeBlock is a collection of ElementaryBlocks or
-                                 other Composite Blocks (``subClassOf Block``) and the connections through their inputs and outputs (:numref:`sec_com_blo`).
+                                 other CompositeBlocks (``subClassOf Block``) and the
+                                 connections through their inputs and outputs (:numref:`sec_com_blo`).
-   ExtensionBlock                An Extension Block supports functionalities that cannot,
+   ExtensionBlock                An ExtensionBlock supports functionalities that cannot,
-                                 or are hard to, implement with a Composite Block (``subClassOf Block``) (:numref:`sec_ext_blo`).
+                                 or are hard to, implement with a CompositeBlock (``subClassOf Block``) (:numref:`sec_ext_blo`).
-   InputConnector                An Input Connector is a connector that provides an input to
+   InputConnector                An InputConnector is a connector that provides an input to
                                  a Block.
-   OutputConnector               An Output Connector is a connector that provides an output
+   OutputConnector               An OutputConnector is a connector that provides an output
                                  from a Block.
    Parameter                     A Parameter is a value that is time-invariant and cannot be changed
                                  based on an input signal.
 A Block can have multiple Parameters.